jasonrichdarmawan/angular-pipe-example/README.md

+# 1 Pipe in component

+if you use pipe in component, the memoization feature will be disabled.

+i.e. if you add a pipe to the `providers` key like in `app1`.

+# 2 import function or pipe

 `import { multiply } from '../shared/pipes/multiply/multiply';` is ok.

     when `app2` and `app4` import it, webpack will compile it to `common.js`

+# 3 use function or pipe

     it is always better to use pipe instead of function in HTML.